 KickStart and its partners will focus on designing a clean energy solution with the farmer in mind—a high-performance yet easy to assemble, highly mobile, robust and durable unit that requires minimal maintenance.
 KickStart will design a foldable, flat pack solar irrigation pump that is easy for farmers to install.
 As Encap’s pumps are both low cost and highly efficient, they only require small solar panels.
 The addition of an innovative, flexible and reliable PAYG system will provide the farmer with affordable, alternative modes of payment and, by substantially de-risking the provision of credit, will attract investment from traditional lenders such as banks and microfinance institutions.

 KickStart transforms the food and income security of smallholder farmers and broader rural communities by enabling the transition from rain-fed subsistence farming to year-round commercial irrigated agriculture with individually-owned technologies.
-On average, farmers who adopt one of KickStart’s best-selling human-powered irrigation pumps increase their household income by 400% and over 1,000,000 people have taken a major step out of poverty as a direct result of using these innovative tools.
-In 2015, KickStart launched a new strategic plan to double this impact across 16 countries in sub-Saharan Africa by 2021, empowering an additional 1,000,000 people to lift themselves out of poverty while significantly expanding smallholders’ role in water management.
+The project also introduces a pay-as-you-go mechanism to provide farmers with flexible financing options that will further promote affordability and, therefore, demand.
+On average, farmers who adopt one of KickStart’s best-selling human-powered irrigation pumps increase their household income by 400% and over 1,200,000 people have taken a major step out of poverty as a direct result of using these innovative tools.
+In 2015, KickStart launched a new strategic plan to double this impact across 16 countries in sub-Saharan Africa, empowering an additional 1,000,000 people to lift themselves out of poverty while significantly expanding smallholders’ role in water management.

-KickStart has sold close to 300,000 MoneyMaker brand pumps to date and the introduction of the affordable solar-powered pump and flexible financing being developed through this project will be essential to both the organization’s goal and the continent’s broader need for sustainable irrigation: Currently, about 96% of farmland in sub-Saharan Africa is entirely dependent on rain.
+KickStart has sold more than 300,000 MoneyMaker brand pumps to date and the introduction of the affordable solar-powered pump and flexible financing being developed through this project will be essential to both the organization’s goal and the continent’s broader need for sustainable irrigation: Currently, about 96% of farmland in sub-Saharan Africa is entirely dependent on rain.